It would be simple to say, “avoid metal when ghost hunting in haunted cemeteries.”

 - We seem to record better EVP around metal in cemeteries.
 Is it acting like an antenna or an amplifier?
-I have no idea.
+Maybe.

-- Then there’s what seems to happen to metal at some cemeteries.
-As some photos show, the metal — especially wrought iron — seems to get twisted.
+- And, something odd seems to happen to metal at some cemeteries.
+Often, the metal – especially wrought iron – seems to get twisted.
 It’s unlikely anyone stood there and did that with their bare hands.

 (Until the photo gallery is restored at this site, the following thumbnail illustrations show the kinds of pictures I’ve featured.)

 Cemeteries are great places for paranormal research.
-Just watch out for metal and — of course — the ghosts.
+Just watch out for metal that can skew your EMF readings.